Horse Jobs – Bloodstock Agent

 Job Description

-Bloodstock agents attend auctions and meeting on behalf of owners for the purchase and sale of valuable animals.
-Agents are utilized for a wide variety of services beyond just buying and selling.
+Bloodstock agents attend auctions and meetings, on behalf of owners, for the purchase and sale of valuable animals.
+Agents can also be utilized for a wide variety of services beyond just buying and selling.

 Responsibilities